No, I’m not dead. Forgive the spurt of posts then my sudden disappearance.

 Now you can let go of that breath you’ve been holding since February and Robert and I can stop worrying about slipping up and people figuring out the gender before hand.
 Though, we think some people had a good guess anyway.

-Luckily, our ultrasound last week showed Calix is healthy and growing well with plenty of movement.
+Luckily, our ultrasound last week showed our son is healthy and growing well with plenty of movement.
 His full head of hair also explains the massive heartburn I have been experiencing since early in the second trimester.

 May is now ending and we’re packing up some of our belongings now to make the move as easy as possible.
 We can only hope for no surprises in the process.